nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 Metadata edit is available starting from Nuxeo Platform 6.0.

+With a Drive client version below 4, it will open in a view within the application.
+Otherwise, it will open directly in the browser.

+The custom metadata page is only available with the JSF UI.
+If using WebUI, it will direct you to the default page of the document.

 {{/callout}}

 Metadata Edit allows you to edit the metadata of your document from your desktop.

 1. Go to your Nuxeo Drive folder on your computer.
 2. Right-click on the name of the document that you want to edit.
-3. Click on Nuxeo Drive > Edit metadata (works only for JSF).
+3. Click on Nuxeo Drive > Edit metadata.
-    The browser is then opened to the document metadata.
+    A view or a browser page is then opened to the document metadata.
     ![]({{file name='Drive_metadata_view.png' page='nuxeo-drive'}} ?w=350)
 4. Click on **Edit** and modify your document,
     ![]({{file name='Drive_metadata_edit.png' page='nuxeo-drive'}} ?w=350)